Understanding and recognising eating disorders

 An eating disorder is a health condition that causes a serious and potentially life-threatening change in your normal eating habits.
 What many people may not realise is that eating disorders aren't necessarily about food - they're often a sign of underlying worries and emotional stress.

 - Starving yourself or restricting what you eat to very small amounts.

-- Eating huge amounts of food until you feel sick (called binging or binge eating).
+- Eating huge amounts of food until you feel sick (called binging or binge eating)

-- Making yourself vomit (This might be as serious as a few times a day or only happening once every few weeks).
+- Making yourself vomit (this might be as serious as a few times a day or only happening once every few weeks)

-- Using laxatives (medication that causes diarrhoea) or diuretics (drugs that remove fluid from the body) to keep weight off.
+- Using laxatives (medication that causes diarrhoea) or diuretics (drugs that remove fluid from the body) to keep weight off

-- Exercising more than is healthy.
+- Exercising more than is healthy

-Do I have an eating disorder?
+How do I know if I have an eating disorder?

 - Do you feel guilty or ashamed about eating?
 Are you frightened of putting on weight or do you check your weight all the time?